How has this journey unfolded?

 Alison Content.png

 I carry both Western and Eastern European ancestry.
-On my father’s side, our family tradition holds a Kohanic lineage—connected to the priestly tradition and to a legacy of peacemaking associated with Aaron.
-Over generations, my father’s family moved through Eastern Europe, with roots in places including Kraków and Odessa, before immigrating to the United States in the early 1900s.
+On my father's side, a Kohanic lineage — connected to the priestly tradition, and to a legacy of peacemaking associated with Aaron — moving through Kraków and Odessa before arriving in the United States in the early 1900s.
+On my mother's side, English and German roots: Anglican clergy who became devout Quakers, and Hessian mercenaries who fought for the British in the revolutionary war.

 Childhood